-Data monitoring points are brought out on a plug at the rear of the SLAT61A relay.
-The plug contains nine monitoring points and reference as shown on the overall logic diagram for the scheme.
+Data monitoring points are brought out of a plug at the rear of the SLAT61D relay.
+The plug contains eight monitoring points and reference as shown on the overall logic diagram for the scheme.
 To monitor these points an additional piece of equipment termed a Data Logging Amplifier is required.